nealcaren/fightordie/_sources/Volumes/18/02/essay.md

 ## The 370th

-UP to this point the anti-Negro propaganda is clear and fairly consistent and unopposed.
+Up to this point the anti-Negro propaganda is clear and fairly consistent and unopposed.
 General Headquarters had not only witnessed instructions in Negro prejudice to the French, but had, also, consented to wholesale removals of officers among the engineers and infantry, on the main ground of color.
 Even the French, in at least one case, had been persuaded that Negro officers were the cause of certain inefficiencies in Negro units.

 Undoubtedly the cruel losses of the 369th Regiment were due in part to the assumption of the French at first that the American Negroes were like the Senegalese; these half-civilized troops could not in time given them be trained in modern machine warfare, and they were rushed at the enemy almost with naked hands.
 The resulting slaughter was horrible.
 Our troops tell of great black fields of stark and crimson dead after some of these superhuman onrushes.